jspears/gazel/ICON_SETUP.md

 ### Development Mode

-When running the app in development mode (`pnpm start`), the icon is loaded from:
+When running the app in development mode (`yarn start`), the icon is loaded from:
 ```typescript
 // electron/main.ts
 const iconPath = path.join(__dirname, '../../assets/icon.png');